Advertiser Disclosure

 Baby Facilities

-• E gates: near Gate E9
+• E gates: near gate E7

 Pet Relief Areas

-While LAS doesn’t rank among the top pet-friendly U.S. airports, the airport still offers designated enclosed pet relief areas located at:
+While LAS doesn’t rank among the top pet-friendly U.S. airports, the airport still offers designated enclosed pet relief areas at:

-• C gates: on the connector bridge between the B and C gates, near Gate C25
+• C gates: on the connector bridge between the B and C gates, near gate C25

-• E gates: opposite Gate E11
+• E gates: opposite gate E11

-Duty-free shopping can be found near Gates D17 and E7.
+Duty-free shopping is near gates D17, E1, and E7.

 Smoking Areas

-Designated smoking areas are located:
+Designated smoking areas are in:

 • Barney’s Lounge (C gates)

-• Bud Track Lounge (Esplanade)
+• Bud 29 Track Lounge (Esplanade)

 • Gaming lounges (A, B, C, D, and E gates)